-Once you walk into a room to be interviewed, you need to be mindful of not just what you say but the manner in which you act as well.
+Once you walk into an interview room, you need to be mindful of not just what you say but how you act as well.
 If your body language is putting off, then you surely will not be considered for the job.
-You need to understand what employers look for in an employee to get through the interview successfully
+You need to understand what employers look for in an employee to get through the interview successfully.

 Recruiters in any company have a very important job, simply because the future of the company rests in their hands.
 If they are unable to choose proper employees to join the company, then it won’t be long before the company will have to close down.

 The hiring process of any organization is an important one as a wrong hire cannot be afforded no matter what.
 Also, the recruiting structure of every organization differs from others depending upon the industry and the role for which recruiting is done.